Tara Short – Founder & Director

 Guide / Costa Rica

 Meet Pepe, your guide and future life-long friend!
 Pepe is a master naturalist that will reveal the story of the rainforest to you one character at a time.
 Instead of a few dry facts of about animals you find on the trail, Pepe will teach you how every plant, monkey, bird, insect, and reptile is connected to each other via the delicate and intricate community within the rainforest.
 Pepe is Costa Rican and proud of his beautiful country.
 His passion for sharing his knowledge of the Tico culture and the amazing symbiotic life of tropical flora and fauna is evidence of how much he loves Costa Rica.
 Since 1997, he has been guiding people into the rainforests of Costa Rica and Panama.
-Many of our guests are shocked by now much Pepe knows! — It’s almost super human!
+Our guests are shocked by now much Pepe knows! — It’s almost super human!

 Guide / Trinidad & Tobago